|Best Overall||Lowrance HOOK Reveal 5x SplitShot||Check Price||

 A GPS-enabled fish finder allows you to track drifts, mark waypoints, monitor speed, and measure distance to a destination.
 Moreover, navigating on a course saves time and energy.
 Most important, a GPS and fish finder combo is a valuable safety tool, keeping the paddler from getting lost and, in an emergency, providing rescuers with a location.
 For anglers fishing large lakes, in wilderness areas, or on the ocean, a GPS is essential kayak fishing equipment.

-Best Fish Finder GPS for Kayak: Garmin ECHOMAP UHDCV 73CV Fish Finder/Chartplotter Combo
+Best Fish Finder GPS: Garmin ECHOMAP UHDCV 73CV Fish Finder/Chartplotter Combo

 You can track your course and map out past trips and future floats.
 Garmin